Waiter/Waitress Salary in the United States

 However, the availability and criteria for raises and bonuses can vary significantly depending on the restaurant’s policies and practices.

 Yes, there can be seasonal fluctuations in Waiter/Waitress salaries, particularly in areas with tourism or seasonal dining trends.
-For example, earnings may increase during peak tourist seasons or holidays when restaurants experience higher customer traffic.
+Your income can be considerably higher during tourist seasons or holidays when restaurants experience higher customer traffic.

 Generally, weekends and evenings tend to be busier times for restaurants, resulting in higher earning potential for Waiters and Waitresses working these shifts.
 Additionally, special occasions like holidays or events may also lead to increased earnings.